Untangling the threads on origins of Christianity get a lot more difficult when powerful people keep retying the knots.

 There is no such controversy in India, where every barefoot Sadhu knows Soma is a reference to bhang.

 A decade after Wasson mesmerized the academic world with the outrageously invented story Soma was a mushroom, one of the handful of scholars allowed access to the Dea Sea Scrolls broke the web of secrecy around that project by claiming Jesus never existed and was a code for amanita muscaria as well.

-Judea was at the pivotal crossroads connecting the Roman Empire with Persia, India, and Russia.
-The biggest influences in the time were coming from the West, and Greek was the universal language of the educated (not to mention the only one used to write the New Testament), so isn’t it far more likely Jesus is an echo from something Greek-sounding, like “Zeus,” perhaps?
+Judea was at the pivotal crossroads connecting the Roman Empire with Persia, and India.
+The biggest influences in the time were coming from the West, and Greek was the universal language of the educated (not to mention the one used to write the New Testament), so isn’t it far more likely Jesus is an echo from something Greek-sounding, like “Zeus,” perhaps?
 And doesn’t that have a much better ring for an icon on the altar than: “semen?”
 Not to mention the current story is the real name was Joshua, but got changed to Jesus for unknown reasons, a weak tale.

 Meanwhile, “Krsta” is Sanskrit for “attraction.”
 And Sanskit had a huge influence over Greek language.

 The Greek “Christos” means “the anointed one,” but it can also mean “Krishna.”

 According to Indian legend, Krishna was manifested magically to bring harmony back to an unbalanced earth.
 Krishna is often portrayed as a blue-faced child with flute who brings music, dancing and fun, and symbolizes love and peace, and can also be portrayed as an older man.